kesylo/CityAppERP-JavaFX/README.md

 # CityAppERP-JavaFX
-A JavaFX based ERP with Material design UI for City Center Appartements
+A JavaFX based ERP with Material design UI for City Center Apartments